magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 </argument>
 {% endhighlight xml%}

-'${ $.provider }:data.overload': 'overload reset validate'
-'${ $.provider }:data.overload': 'overload',
+For example of `listens` usage in Magento code see [`new_category_form.xml`, line 92]({{site.mage2100url}}app/code/Magento/Catalog/view/adminhtml/ui_component/new_category_form.xml#L92)

 ## Template strings usage {#string_templ}

-During component’s initialization a value the `'${...}'` format is processed as a template string using [ES6 templates](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) or underscore template, in case when ES6 templates are not supported by user's browser.
+The `value` options of linking properties can contain template strings in the `'${...}'` format.
+During component’s initialization values in this format are processed as template strings using [ES6 templates](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) or underscore templates, in case when ES6 templates are not supported by user's browser.

 So if we put a variable name in `'${ }'`, it is processed into a string representation of the variable’s value.